Ada (programming language): Features

 Unlike most ISO standards, the Ada language definition (known as the Ada Reference Manual or ARM, or sometimes the Language Reference Manual or LRM) is free content.
 Thus, it is a common reference for Ada programmers, not only programmers implementing Ada compilers.
 Apart from the reference manual, there is also an extensive rationale document which explains the language design and the use of various language constructs.
 This document is also widely used by programmers.
 When the language was revised, a new rationale document was written.

 One notable free software tool that is used by many Ada programmers to aid them in writing Ada source code is the GNAT Programming Studio, and GNAT which is part of the GNU Compiler Collection.

+Alire is a package and toolchain management tool for Ada.

 History

 In the 1970s the US Department of Defense (DoD) became concerned by the number of different programming languages being used for its embedded computer system projects, many of which were obsolete or hardware-dependent, and none of which supported safe modular programming.
 In 1975, a working group, the High Order Language Working Group (HOLWG), was formed with the intent to reduce this number by finding or creating a programming language generally suitable for the department's and the UK Ministry of Defence's requirements.
-After many iterations beginning with an original Straw man proposal the eventual programming language was named Ada.
+After many iterations beginning with an original straw-man proposal the eventual programming language was named Ada.
 The total number of high-level programming languages in use for such projects fell from over 450 in 1983 to 37 by 1996.

-HOLWG crafted the Steelman language requirements, a series of documents stating the requirements they felt a programming language should satisfy.
-Many existing languages were formally reviewed, but the team concluded in 1977 that no existing language met the specifications.